Code-Fellows-Projects/reading-notes/how-computers-work.md

         - 32 wires store 0 - over 4 billion

     - Text - Image - Sound also represented with numbers!
-    - Text and sound in binary....pixels and cuircits
+    - Text and sound in binary....pixels and circuits

 - Input devices into binary info
 - ex. keyboard, microphone
-- memory - gitabits to store
+- memory - gigabits to store

 ### CPU
     - central processing unit
         - master chip
-        - softwares tells what to do
+        - software tells what to do
         - Converts info to physical output